vmware-tanzu/tanzu-dev-portal/content/guides/dependency-injection/index.md

 In most scenarios, we want to assemble a component that depends on other components.
 Spring already does the right thing to collect all dependencies and determine instantiating order and which components they belong to.
 It is up to the developer to inform Spring where dependencies get injected.
 There are a number of approaches to this, but we will look into the most common (and recommended) of them - Constructor Injection.

 In the Constructor Injection technique, an Object’s required components become arguments on its constructor.
 Spring will recognize public constructors as valid sites of injection.
 This is also the preferred method since we are typically sure once an object gets created, its composition doesn't change.
-This allows for immutability, however, It doesn't follow the JavaBeans style which states an empty constructor.
+This allows for immutability, however, It doesn't follow the Java Beans style which states an empty constructor.

 ```java
 public class ComponentA {